lifengcs/SRConvNet/README.md

-### This is the code of our recent work entitled SRConvNet: A Transformer-Style ConvNet for Lightweight Image Super-Resolution (under review)
+### This is the code of our recent work entitled SRConvNet: A Transformer-Style ConvNet for Lightweight Image Super-Resolution (Accepted by IJCV 2024)